JuliaLang/julia/doc/stdlib/base.rst

 .. function:: dump(x)

-   Write a thorough text representation of a value to the current output stream.
+   Show the full structure of a value, including all fields of objects.

 .. function:: readall(stream)